SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

 Here, the code and the method signatures are as simple as they can get.
 We never need to check for null.
 Also, simplicity buys us robustness.
-Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
+Optional is only used in the one place where it's actually needed, and it's used in a way that guarantees it can't be null.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!

 The final irony in this example is this: In order to implement this in a way that guarantees it won't produce a NullPointerException, we actually had to remove Optional from the setter.
 The use of Optional here actually created a whole new way of generating NullPointerExceptions.